Girls Blazer Badge Boys Blazer Badge

 www.old-lewesians.org.uk

-In 1969 both grammar schools, which had selected the brightest pupils from primary schools in Lewes and surrounding rural areas, became part of the comprehensive Priory School for the Lewes area.
+In 1969 both grammar schools, which had selected the brightest pupils from primary schools in Lewes and surrounding rural areas, became part of Priory School - a comprehensive for the Lewes area only and the other secondary schools in the catchment area also became comprehensives.
 However, the associations continued to hold reunions in Lewes until 2000 for their ex-pupils.
 With the advent of the internet, the Old Lewesians Organisation was founded in 2000 to provide a focus for Old Lewesians.
-With more than a thousand members, it has created this website with panoramic photos, school magazines, tales, forums, members list and reunion news.
+With around a thousand members, it has created this website with panoramic photos, school magazines, tales, forums, members list and reunion news.
 Former pupils and staff of these schools can join and access addresses of former school-friends.
 There is no subscription.
 Go to the "Welcome" page and click links to membership application pages for Old-Boys or Old-Girls.
 We are sure you will much enjoy recalling old days, old friends and old faces.